 Pregnant and Breastfeeding Women

-Drugs can move from a pregnant woman to her fetus (primarily through the placenta—see Drug Delivery During Pregnancy Drug Use During Pregnancy More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more ), and drugs can be transmitted through breast milk to the baby.
+Drugs can move from a pregnant woman to her fetus (primarily through the placenta—see Drug Delivery During Pregnancy Safety of Medications During Pregnancy During pregnancy, women may need to take medications to treat new or existing health conditions.
+Also, certain vitamins are recommended during pregnancy.
+Before taking any medication (including... read more ), and drugs can be transmitted through breast milk to the baby.
 Some such drugs can affect or harm the fetus or baby, so pregnant women and breastfeeding women should consult their doctor or pharmacist before taking any over-the-counter (OTC) drug or medicinal herb.
 OTC drug labels should be checked because they contain warnings against use during pregnancy and breastfeeding, if applicable.

 Certain types of drugs are particularly problematic.
 They include antihistamines (commonly contained in cough and cold remedies, allergy drugs, motion sickness drugs, and sleep aids) and nonsteroidal anti-inflammatory drugs (NSAIDs).
 NSAIDs should not be used during the last 3 months of pregnancy unless specified by a doctor, because they may cause problems in the fetus or complications during delivery.